-Because RT-PCR biases reduced the efficacy of the DeepSNV algorithm, we search for alternative means of increasing accuracy.
-Out-of-the box DeepSNV is rather agnostic towards the mapping quality and base quality of a given variant, and only masks bases calls with Phred scores below a user designated threshold.
-We were able to use quality metrics to filter putative variants and greatly increase the accuracy of SNV identification.
-However, commonly used thresholds (MapQ >20, Phred >30) did little to increase the accuracy of our method.
-Instead, we relied on our own empirically determined thresholds.
-We found the average MapQ and Phred scores of putative SNV were bimodal with true SNV found in the higher of the two distributions.
-In both the MapQ and Phred distributions there was a clear distinction between the two populations, and we applied quality thresholds to eliminate any putative SNV found in the lower of the two distributions.
-We found no correlation between MapQ and Phred (p>x), suggesting these metrics are independent and thus both thresholds eliminate distinct false positives.
-We have sequenced over 300 influenza libraries in more than 5 Hiseq runs and observe consistent quality distributions for DeepSNV identified putative SNV.
-Our group has also deeply sequenced many polio virus libraries and see the same bimodal trends.
-However, we do see shifts in the means of our MapQ distributions when comparing polio and influenza libraries.
-This is most likely due to differences in the genomic structures of the viruses.
-The terminal regions of all 8 influenza genomic segments are conserved and this conservation decreases the MapQ of reads that map to these areas.
-Therefore, while our MapQ and Phred thresholds are robust in our system, they may need to be adjusted for use in other systems.
+Because DeepSNV is somewhat agnostic toward the mapping quality and base quality of a given variant, we sought to improve our accuracy by identifying cut-offs that more effectively distinguished the true positives.
+Here we found that commonly used thresholds (MapQ >20, Phred >30) did little to improve accuracy.
+In our datasets, the distributions of average MapQ and Phred scores of putative SNV were clearly bimodal, with true SNV found in the higher of the two distributions.
+Our empirically determined quality thresholds were chosen to eliminate any putative SNV found in the lower of the two distributions.
+Importantly, we found no correlation between MapQ and Phred (p>x), suggesting that these metrics are independent and that the two cut-offs eliminate distinct sets of false positives.
+These cut-offs should be reproducible, as we have sequenced over 300 influenza libraries in 5 Hiseq runs and have observed consistent MapQ and Phred quality distributions.
+We have seen the same bimodal trend in libraries of poliovirus populations, but have applied a lower empirically determined MapQ cut-off.
+This difference is most likely due to differences in the genomic structures of the viruses.
+The sequence conservation at the termini of all 8 influenza genomic segments, decreases the MapQ of reads that map to these areas.
+Therefore, while our MapQ and Phred thresholds are robust in our system, they may need to be adjusted for use in others.

 Even in the face of stringent MapQ and Phred cut-offs, we found many high-quality false positive SNV were identified only at the termini of paired end reads.
 We removed these by filtering putative SNV calls based on their average position in a paired end read.
-In particular these false positives were found almost exclusively in regions of the genome that were enriched for read start sites.
-This enrichment is most likely a consequence of sequence context, the fragmentation process, and our size selection protocol; however, it is unclear why our plasmid control would not contain similar biases.
-The cause may also have a biological foundation as previous work has shown that defective interfering particles, which commonly arise during cell passage, contain truncated genomic segments.
-Such truncated segments would only be present in infected supernatants and not a plasmid control.
-These "read position" false positives were reproducibly found across a number of libraries; however, because our true positives were made by overlap PCR mutagenesis we can be confident such false positives are indeed artifacts of the experimental design and/or sample preparation, and that we have robustly controlled for such errors.
+These false positives were found almost exclusively in regions of the genome that were enriched for read start sites.
+This enrichment may be a consequence of sequence context, the fragmentation process, and our size selection protocol.
+We suggest that there might also be a biological reason for this effect, as our PCR-amplified plasmid control samples did exhibit this bias.
+For example, defective interfering particles, which commonly arise during cell passage, contain truncated genomic segments and would only be present in infected supernatants and not a plasmid control.
+These "read position" false positives were reproducibly found across a number of libraries